Skip navigation

 • Hammer out dents and twists in tools and equipment.

-• Inspect and test equipment in order to locate damage or worn parts and diagnose malfunctions, or read work orders or schematic drawings to determine required repairs.
+• Inspect and test equipment to locate damage or worn parts and diagnose malfunctions, or read work orders or schematic drawings to determine required repairs.

 • Inspect batteries for structural defects such as dented cans, damaged carbon rods and terminals, and defective seals.